 Hans Zimmer Net Worth

 Real Estate: Hans Zimmer owns an extremely valuable real estate portfolio.
-In addition to a lavish personal residence in Malibu, Hans owns an entire city block in Santa Monica, California which is home to his company Remote Control Productions.
-Remote Control Productions is a sprawling post-production facility where roughly 85 composers rent space for their own projects.
-It's also where composers working for Hans directly, produce music.
-The complex houses Hans' personal recording studio which has been designed to look like a 19th century Viennese brothel.
+In addition to a lavish personal residence in Malibu, Hans owns an entire city block in Santa Monica, California.
+He runs his company, Remote Control Productions, from this extensive compound.